-Such agreements could account for the analysis carried out in ANNEX 3: and ECC report 216.

-Synchronised operation between 5G-NR and LTE-TDD / WiMAX systems implies a cost in term of user plane latency and throughput performance.
-Operators may have the option to reduce the user plane latency and RTT, under some circumstances, by using lower frequencies (e.g. 700, 800, 900, 1800 MHz) in combination with the 3400-3800 MHz band (e.g. through Carrier Aggregation or Supplemental Uplink schemes). it is to be noted that operators may not have access to additional spectrum in lowerFDD bands with available capacity (e.g. verticals and some MNOs) and the user terminals supporting these functionalities may not be available in short term.
-Furthermore, the above mentioned schemes cannot solve all issues associated with the synchronised operation of 5G-NR and LTE-TDD.
-The summary from the detailed assessments in A3.3 is provided in Section 3.3.2.
-In addition, the highlighted performance issues that would arise in the case of cross technology synchronised operation would be resolved / avoided if existing licensees in the band decide to migrate their systems to 5G-NR.
-The costs associated with the synchronisation between LTE-TDD and 5G-NR networks could lead Administrations and MFCN licensees to consider the option of semi-synchronised and unsynchronised operation (the options associated with the unsynchronised operation of MFCNs are illustrated below).)).
+Report Synchronised operation between 5G-NR and LTE-TDD / WiMAX systems could imply a cost in term of user plane latency and throughput performance.
+Operators may have the option to reduce the user plane latency and RTT, under some circumstances, by using lower frequencies (e.g. 700, 800, 900, 1800 MHz) in combination with the 3400-3800 MHz band (e.g. through Carrier Aggregation or Supplemental Uplink schemes).
+It Some licensees may not have access to additional spectrum in lower frequency FDD bands with available capacity (e.g. verticals and some MNOs) and the user terminals supporting these functionalities may not be available in short term. s. and semi-synchronised operations.

 Unsynchronised operation based on the ECC baseline out of block power limit

-The benefit of uunsynchronised operation is in the fact that it does not require the adoption of a common frame structure among licensees.
+Unsynchronised operation does not require the adoption of a compatible frame structure among licensees.
 Licensees can select the most appropriate frame structure independently and can adapt the frame structure to service and end user requirements, which may change depending on the location and on time.

 However, in a multi-operator scenario, the flexibility in operators’ frame structure selection leads to a number of interference scenarios that need to be assessed and managed.

-The out of block power limit for unsynchronised operation is defined in ECC Decision (11)06-2018.Table 4
+The out of block power limit for unsynchronised and semi-synchronised operation is defined in Table 4 of ECC Decision (11)06 (October Table 4, the "Restricted baseline".
+However, the ECC Decision allows CEPT Administrations to define a "relaxed alternative “restricted baseline limit” applying to specific implementation cases to ensure a more efficient usage of spectrum […] depending on national circumstances.") .

-The simulations assumptions adopted for the studies in this Report for the unsynchronised scenario are assessing the feasibility of unsynchronised operation in case of ECC baseline out of block power limit..The assumptions in the studies are consistent with theassumptions in ECC Report 281, including the simultaneous UL / DL transmissions across the whole frame..
+assessedThe simulations defined in this report assess the feasibility of unsynchronised operation when using the ECC baseline limit and not the restricted baseline limit because of the practical difficulties in achieving the restricted baseline limit as discussed earlier.ECC Decision (11)06 (October -2018) Table 3. .
+The assumptions in the studies are consistent with the definition and assumptions in ECC Report 281, including the simultaneous UL / DL transmissions across the whole frame (. (aka "fully asynchronised" or "anti-synchronised transmission)." scenario).

-System level simulations do not account for the additional potential data loss that would derive from interfered control channels (e.g. inability to decode the whole frame resulting in larger throughput degradation).
-However, the better protection of control channels is not taken into account.
+System level simulations do not account for the additional potential data loss that would result from interfered control channels (e.g. inability to decode the whole frame resulting in larger throughput degradation).
 Link-level simulations would be required for a more accurate analysis.

 Unsynchronised operation could be allowed at national level in a limited number of specific cases where sufficient isolation between interferer and victim base stations exists.
-The associated parameters should be agreed at national level with multi-lateral agreements among all MFCN licensees in the same geographic area in the band in a fair and timely manner.
+The associated parameters should be agreed at national level with multilateral agreements among all MFCN licensees in the same geographic area in the band in a fair and timely manner.
 Such agreements could account for the following options:

 Options for enabling the unsynchronised operation involving Macro-cellular networks: